 Mr. Harris re-joined the firm in May 2014, having left in 2009 to serve as General Counsel of the United States Department of Energy.
 At DOE, he began the first systematic enforcement of the Department’s energy efficiency regulations, coordinated that effort with the EPA’s Energy Star program, and created the Department’s enforcement office.
 He also updated DOE’s rulemaking process to allow more public access and greater transparency, and played a key role in DOE’s efforts to tackle the legal and policy issues raised by smart grid technologies.
 While at DOE, Mr. Harris also served as Co-Chair of the Broadband Subcommittee of the White House National Science and Technology Council.
 He previously served in government from 1993 to 1996, serving as the first Chief of the International Bureau at the Federal Communications Commission, and as Chief Counsel for Export Administration at the U.S. Department of Commerce.
 In each of these positions he initiated major updates of the existing regulatory regimes to make them more transparent, accessible and competition-oriented.
 Early in his career he served as a law clerk to the Honorable Gerhard A. Gesell on the United States District Court for the District of Columbia.

 Mr. Harris has a long history of involvement in the legal and public policy communities.
-He is currently serving as Chair of the FCC’s Advisory Committee for the 2015 World Radio Conference (WRC), a member of the State Department’s Advisory Committee on International Communications and Policy, and a member of the Department of Energy’s Appliance Standards and Rulemaking Advisory Committee.
-He is also a member of the Board of Directors of WBRU, a non-profit radio station operated by Brown University students.
-Over the years, Mr. Harris has been a member of the Advisory Board of Virginia Tech’s Center for Wireless Communications, Chairman of the FCC Advisory Committee for the 1997 WRC, Co-Chair of the Council on Foreign Relations Study Group on Information Technology and Foreign Policy, a Trustee of the Federal Communications Bar Association (FCBA) Foundation, Co-Chair of the FCBA’s International, Online, Legislative, and Seminar Committees, and an Adjunct Professor at Georgetown Law Center.
+He recently as Chair of the FCC’s Advisory Committee for the 2015 World Radio Conference (WRC), and a member of the Department of Energy’s Appliance Standards and Rulemaking Advisory Committee.
+He is currently a member of the State Department’s Advisory Committee on International Communications and Policy.
+Over the years, Mr. Harris has also been a member of the Advisory Board of Virginia Tech’s Center for Wireless Communications, Chairman of the FCC Advisory Committee for the 1997 WRC, Co-Chair of the Council on Foreign Relations Study Group on Information Technology and Foreign Policy, a Trustee of the Federal Communications Bar Association (FCBA) Foundation, Co-Chair of the FCBA’s International, Online, Legislative, and Seminar Committees, and an Adjunct Professor at Georgetown Law Center.

 Mr. Harris has received many honors during his legal career.
 He was honored as a “Visionary,” and before that was named one of the Top Ten Communications Lawyers, by the Legal Times.
 He has received awards for Distinguished Service from the Federal Communications Bar Association, for Outstanding Service from the National Association of State Energy Officials, and for Special Achievement from the Chairman of the FCC.
 He has also received the Marconi-Bell Award from the National Association of Radio and Telecommunications Engineers.
 Mr. Harris is regularly ranked among the top lawyers in Washington, DC and nationally by trade publications and the various services that list top lawyers from around the world.